Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 # Data
 ## Eukbank

-### Extracting ciliate sequences from EukBank
+Info on EukBank (waiting on publication).
+Need to specify where it is extracted from.

-Need to specify where the EukBank data is extracted from.
+### Extracting ciliate fasta sequences from EukBank

 The EukBank fasta file does not contain information about taxonomy, it only has information about amplicon-id and abundance.
 To extract ciliate sequences we extracted the ciliate headers from the taxonomy file.